adolfos94/ROS-Stereo-Vision/Stereo Calibration/README.md

 ## Run

-### Store Calibration Images
+### 1. Store Calibration Images.

 - Run GetCalibrationImages program.
-It saves automatically all the stereo images in live mode.
+If the chessboard has been detected properly in both images it asks automatically if the user wants to save the images.

 ```command
     adolfo in ROS-Stereo-Camera/Stereo Calibration/build
     ./GetCalibrationImages
 ```

-### Extract Calibration Parameters.
+### 2. Extract Calibration Parameters.

 - Run GetCalibrationMatrices program.
 It saves automatically all the stereo images params.
 The file it is saved as **"stereocalib.yml"**.